 Recently, hybrid mattresses have exploded in popularity thanks to the accessibility of online shopping.
-Many manufacturers now offer different types of hybrid mattresses to meet increasing demand.
+Many manufacturers now offer different types of hybrid mattresses, even hybrid mattresses in a box, to meet increasing demand.

 The two most common hybrids are memory foam or latex.
 Each type has its advantages and disadvantages, which can make the choice difficult.
 Our guide will explain the benefits and drawbacks of both so that you can make a more informed decision.

 A memory foam hybrid has a memory foam comfort layer and a supportive coil base.
 This design essentially combines an innerspring mattress with a memory foam bed.
 To qualify as a true hybrid, the bed must have at least 2 to 3 inches of memory foam.

 Why would the manufacturer blend elements from memory foam and innerspring mattresses together?
 It’s because a hybrid’s design minimizes the downfalls of each.

 A hybrid is more comfortable than a traditional innerspring because of the addition of pressure-relieving foam.
 It is also more breathable than a conventional memory foam mattress.
 However, while hybrids minimize the shortcomings of both memory foam and innerspring beds, they still have their own downsides you’ll need to consider.

 Pros of Memory Foam Hybrids

 A memory foam hybrid is an excellent option for many sleepers.
 The bed’s design can offer pressure relief, motion isolation, edge support, and help control allergy symptoms.